TheRealNin/ns2-rebirth/rebirth.md

 * Sentries no longer require a sentry battery, but now require power.
 Batteries can no longer be constructed.
 Max of 2 sentries per room.
 * Significant bot intelligence improvements
 * Robotics Factory cost reduced to 5 (from 10).
 ARC Factory increased to 10 (from 5).
+* Pulse grenades now explode on impact of anything

 ## Extra Mods
 ### Healing field